betterscientificsoftware/bssw.io/Articles/ShortArticles/PullRequestSizeConsiderations-wikized.md

 you often wind up breaking a group of related changes across *multiple* PRs and subsequently planning and executing associated development far differently than you might have if you had treated them all in a single PR?
-If your answer to any of these question is *not often* or *not ever*, you may be creating PRs that are by industry standards and practices too large.
+If your answer to any of these question is *not often* or *not ever*, you may be creating PRs that are, by industry standards and practices, too large.

 The
 *size* of a PR<sup>[10]</sup>